apache/spark/docs/running-on-yarn.md

     yarn logs -applicationId <app ID>

 will print out the contents of all log files from all containers from the given application.
+You can also view the container log files directly in HDFS using the HDFS shell or API.
+The directory where they are located can be found by looking at your YARN configs (`yarn.nodemanager.remote-app-log-dir` and `yarn.nodemanager.remote-app-log-dir-suffix`).

 When log aggregation isn't turned on, logs are retained locally on each machine under `YARN_APP_LOGS_DIR`, which is usually configured to `/tmp/logs` or `$HADOOP_HOME/logs/userlogs` depending on the Hadoop version and installation.
 Viewing logs for a container requires going to the host that contains them and looking in this directory.
 Subdirectories organize log files by application ID and container ID.